Rokiis1/roadmap/6.Module/test_managment.md

       Suppose you're planning an outdoor event in a city where it rains about 10 days each month.

       The likelihood of this risk can be calculated based on past weather data.
 If it rains 10 days out of 30 in a typical month, then the likelihood of it raining on any given day (and thus potentially disrupting your event) is 10/30, or 33.3%.
+      ```

       **Example 2:**

+      ```
       Company uses a specific type of software that has had 5 security breaches reported in the past year.
 The risk here is that your company's data could be compromised due to a security breach in this software.

       If there were 5 breaches in the past 365 days, the likelihood of a breach on any given day is 5/365, or approximately 1.37%.
 This means there's a 1.37% chance that a security breach could occur on any given day, based on past data.
+      ```

     - **Risk Impact:** This refers to the potential consequences if the risk were to occur.
 It can be assessed in terms of the potential damage to the project's objectives, such as cost overruns, delays, or reduced quality.

         **Syntax:**

-      - If **(risk event)** occurs, it could lead to **(consequence/s)**.
+        If **(risk event)** occurs, it could lead to **(consequence/s)**.

         **Example 1:**

+        ```text
         You're managing a construction project for a new building.
 One potential risk could be a delay in the delivery of essential building materials.

         Cost Overruns: You might have to pay extra for expedited shipping or for buying materials from a different, more expensive supplier.

         Delays: The construction schedule could be pushed back, leading to a later completion date.
 This could have further impacts, such as penalties for late completion or loss of revenue if the building was intended to be rented or sold.

         Reduced Quality: If you're forced to use different materials due to the delay, the quality of the building might be compromised.
+        ```

         **Example 2:**

+        ```
         Suppose you're managing a software development project and one potential risk is that a key developer might leave the team before the project is completed.

         Delays: The departure of a key team member could slow down the development process, leading to a delay in the project timeline.

         Increased Costs: You might need to hire a new developer or pay overtime to other team members to cover the work.
 The cost of recruiting and training a new developer can also add to the project costs.

         Reduced Quality: If the new developer or the remaining team members are not as skilled or knowledgeable as the departing developer, the quality of the software could be compromised.

         Knowledge Loss: The departing developer might have critical knowledge about the project that is not fully documented or known by the rest of the team.
 This could lead to further delays and mistakes.
+        ```

 ### Risk Response Strategies